- Cora Cora Maldives: It’s freedom time

 Cheers for the “Cora Cora” House Reef

-You don’t have to chug out to sea on board of a dhoni for unique underwater moments.
+But you don’t have to chug out to sea on board of a dhoni for unique underwater moments.
 The house reef, quickly and easily accessible from the south-eastern end of the island, provides splendidly colourful and species-rich entertainment.

 In addition to healthy-looking hard and soft corals, we see surgeonfish, groupers, moon jewelfish, mighty triggerfish, angelfish, elegant halterfish as well as half-moon and leopard triggerfish, longnose fish, the cute anemone fish, boxfish, masked parrotfish, bannerfish, brightly coloured butterflyfish and the elegantly striped oriental sweetlips.
 If there is enough plankton, even reef manta rays drift through the water at the drop-off of the house reef.

-There are many parrot fish on the house reef.
+And there are many parrot fish on the house reef.
 Rasping algae from the corals the process, they swallow small pieces of coral, which they expel undigested as faeces, in the form of fine-grained sand.
 Each parrotfish produces around 300 kilos of the coveted material per year, the bulky bumphead parrotfish even produces 1,000 kilos of dream beach sand per year.
 That’s up to 40 tonnes in the course of its long life.

 „Ginger Moon“: My Streetfood Nirwana